- VDH expected Tuesday, January 29 Morning

 Certainly, nothing will be spared to the Golden Globe Race leaders.
-Jean-Luc Van Den Heede, on the edge of the Bay of Biscay, had to undergo long hours of quiet white in the day Friday before having to face its last legs a particularly forceful storm.
+Jean-Luc Van Den Heede, on the edge of the Bay of Biscay, had to undergo long hours of quiet before having to face a particularly forceful storm.
 His arrival is now scheduled for Tuesday morning.

-One could fear the worst.
 Early Friday afternoon, Jean-Luc Van Den Heede was pointing to a small knot of speed, and for several hours.
-Given his weakened rig, one could imagine a major damage until the information eventually fall: the browser sablais fell into a wind hole, a small zone of high pressure which left the sails flapping off Iberian Peninsula. ultimate paradox of being stuck, while a particularly virulent looming depression that promises to make the final miles of very uncomfortable race.
+Given his weakened rig, one could imagine major damage until the information eventually fell: a small zone of high pressure which left the sails flapping off the Iberian Peninsula.
+The ultimate paradox of being stuck, while a particularly virulent looming depression that promised to make the final miles a very uncomfortable race.

 Fortunately, VDH has seen others.
-But in the day Sunday, he will have to contend with higher average winds at 40 knots, gusting to over 50 knots and above all seas and valleys of more than eight meters.
-Jean-Luc Van Den Heede is already anticipating the bad weather coming by influencing its way north, so as to face the northwest winds advertised downwind.
+But on Sunday, he will have to contend with higher than average winds at 40 knots, gusting to over 50 knots and waves of more than eight meters.
+Jean-Luc Van Den Heede is already anticipating the bad weather making its way north.

-Between calm and storm, the latest estimates from the race director gave this Saturday noon, an estimated arrival around 10:00 Tuesday, January 29.
+Between calms and storms, the latest estimates from the race director predict an estimated arrival of around 10:00 Tuesday, January 29.
 Especially as the wind should ease off again abruptly behind the passage of the depression.

-Marck Slats should not be affected, in turn, by the passage of this depression.
-The Dutch navigator should benefit from a much quieter road for its final miles to the Vendée harbor where it is expected during the day of Thrusday 31.
+Mark Slats should not be affected by the passage of this depression.
+The Dutch navigator should benefit from a much quieter run for his final miles to the Vendée harbor, where he is expected during the day of Thursday 31.

-At the pontoon, it is rumored that the legendary Sunday Times Golden Globe Race, Sir Robin Knox-Johnston in person will be there to greet the man who, 50 years later, took up the torch of this exploit unconventional.
-A transfer of power, but also the recognition of the link that connects these sailors made a funny wood.
+At the pontoon, it is rumored that the legendary Sunday Times Golden Globe Race, Sir Robin Knox-Johnston will be there in person to greet the man who, 50 years later, took up the torch of this daring exploit.
+A transfer of power, but also the recognition of the link that connects these sailors.

-On land, each made his prognosis.
 The excitement of major events is palpable.
-The Sablais are preparing to party, journalists are eager to gather initial impressions hero of the Golden Globe Race and their families count the minutes that separate them from the reunion.
+Les Sables are preparing to party, journalists are eager to gather impressions of the Golden Globe Race and their families count the minutes that separate them from the reunion.